 - Ask your doctor to trim the strings on your IUD as short as possible.
 This will reduce the risk of accidentally dislodging it.

 - Use extra caution when removing your cup.
 This can’t be stressed enough.
-You MUST break the suction seal before removing your Diva Cup.
-Do this by pushing in the edges of the cup with your fingers.
-Then remove it slowly and gently.
+You MUST break the suction seal before removing it.
+Pinch the edges of the cup with your fingers.
+Then, remove it slowly and gently.
 DO NOT PULL IT OUT BY THE STEM.
-Only use the stem to pull the cup down until you can grasp the base.
+Only use it to pull the cup down until you can grasp the base.

 - Check your IUD strings throughout your period, and at the end to make sure the strings are still in the same position.
 See your doctor if they have moved.

-Can I Wear the Diva Cup While Swimming or Playing Sports?
+Can I Wear the Diva Menstrual Cup While Swimming or Playing Sports?

-A common question that people have is whether or not they can use the Diva Cup while swimming, scuba diving, or playing sports.
+A common question that people have is whether or not they can use the it while swimming, scuba diving, or playing sports.
 It’s an excellent question, and we’re happy to report that you most certainly can.

-The Diva Cup actually makes an excellent choice for swimming and scuba diving because it’s completely contained inside your vaginal canal.
-There are no strings hanging out, with like tampons, and of course, you shouldn’t swim with a pad (disposable, or reusable) because they’ll absorb way too much fluid and get soggy.
+The Diva actually makes an excellent choice for swimming and scuba diving because it’s completely contained inside your vagina.
+There are no strings hanging out, and of course, you shouldn’t swim with a pad (disposable, or reusable) because they’ll absorb way too much fluid and get soggy.

-If you play sports, you’ll probably love using the Diva Cup.
+If you play sports, you’ll probably love using the Diva Menstrual Cup.
 At 30 ml in capacity, that’s 3x more than even a jumbo tampon with 10 ml capacity.
 This means that you won’t have to worry about dealing with your period so often.
-Just empty the cup before your match, and you should be good to go!
+Just empty the cup before your match, and you should be fine!
 No more running to the bathroom at half-time.

 If you engage in long-distance sports like running, or cycling, it’s even more awesome.
 Or, you might do some long kayak, or hiking trips.
-In these cases, you’ll love not having to deal with the trash that comes along with tampons or pads.
-Simply empty your menstrual cup, reinsert it, and you’re good to go!
+In these cases, you’ll love not having to deal with the trash that comes along with disposable products.
+Simply empty your menstrual cup, and then reinsert it.

 If you search on Amazon for “Diva Cup,” you’ll notice that there are pages and pages of results.
-The Diva Cup is one of the more expensive menstrual cups on the market, retailing for around $30 USD.
+It’s one of the more expensive menstrual cups on the market, retailing for around $30 USD.